 Physical items are objects that remain static in time.
 In formal ontology, they are called endurants or continuants, meaning that their observation is the same at any moment in time.
 In the context of crafts, they are materials, tools, machines, products, information carriers, and sites.
-Recording of endurants is achieved through photography [8,9] and 3D reconstruction [10].
-Comprehensive guides in the photographic recording of cultural heritage (CH) artefacts and sites are recommended for this purpose [10-21].
-Additionally, methods for the digitization of challenging materials such as transparent objects have been proposed [22,23].
+Recording of endurants is achieved through photography [8, 9] and 3D reconstruction [10].
+Comprehensive guides in the photographic recording of CH artefacts and sites are recommended for this purpose [10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21].
+Methods for the digitization of challenging materials [22, 23] such as transparent objects.
 In [10], an approach to the full scope of 3D data curation through the collection, processing, archiving, and distribution of multiple modalities is proposed.
 A special case of endurants is information carriers such as books and manuscripts.
 Their primary digitization is photographic.
-Subsequent analysis regards the extraction of their verbal content conventionally through pattern recognition (OCR) as well as more advanced methods targeting manuscripts [24,25].
+Subsequent analysis regards the extraction of their verbal content conventionally through pattern recognition (OCR) as well as more advanced methods targeting manuscripts [24, 25].

-In the digitization of intangible cultural heritage, efforts tend to focus on phenomenological digitization, targeting the recording of kinetic or vocal activities [26-31].
-Cinematographic and 3D motion digitization enable the recording of performing arts in multiple media and formats, exhibiting immersive qualities and interactive experiences [32,33] similar to musical content [34].
-MoCap and Computer Vision are used to capture articulated human motion in 3D, documenting body motion in dance and theater [35,36].
-In crafts, motion capture is employed for the investigation of crafting gestures [37].
+In the digitization of intangible cultural heritage efforts focused on phenomenological digitization, targeting the recording of kinetic or vocal activities [26, 27, 28, 29, 30, 31].
+Cinematographic and 3D motion digitization enabled the recording of performing arts in multiple media and formats, exhibiting immersive qualities and interactive experiences [32,33], and similarly for musical content [34].
+MoCap and Computer Vision are used to capture articulated human motion in 3D, documenting body motion in dance-and theatre [35, 36].
+In crafts, motion capture was employed for the investigation of crafting gestures [37].